Y0Coss/docs-fork/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_sap_preinstallation_wizard/guide.en-gb.md

 **Requirements**

-- You must have a VMware service on OVHcloud<sup>1</sup> already deployed in your customer account.
+- You must have a VMware on OVHcloud service<sup>1</sup> already deployed in your customer account.
 - A Public Cloud project must be created in your OVHcloud account.
     - In this Public Cloud project, an Object Storage container must be created to store your SAP sources<sup>2</sup>.
 - A DHCP server must be configured in the network where you want to deploy your SAP system for the OVHcloud virtual machine<sup>3</sup> that will be deployed during the installation process.